 Improve the well-being of children with HIV in order to increase their adherence to treatment.

-Increase their knowledge of HIV and AIDS.
+Increase their knowledge of HIV.

 Ensure attendance to routine medical appointments.